Moresby Hall: History

 During the 18th century, the house was owned by several different people after Thomas Fletcher died childless.
 It fell into disrepair and was used as a farmhouse for some years, before it was restored in 1910 and became a small manor house again until 1955.
 Until the late 1990s it was owned by High Duty Alloys as a business venue.

+Moresby Hall is now a hotel and was purchased by new owners in 2023.